Get My San Diego Zoo & Other Discounts

 A tiger at Cincinnati Zoo & Botanical Gardens rests on a log.

 If you plan to visit frequently, a membership is usually the most cost-effective option.
-You can join as a family, individual, dual-member, or student at three different levels: standard, platinum, or gold.
+You can join as a family, dual, or individual member at three different levels: standard, gold, or platinum.
 You can also participate as a virtual member, which is one level and includes access to the Cincinnati Zoo’s Live Hippo Cove Web Cam, as well as other exclusive videos, insider news, and additional perks.

-All members receive unlimited admission, free parking, early entry into the Zoo, two half-price guest tickets per day, select retail and food discounts, discounted admission to reciprocal zoos, and more.
+All members receive unlimited admission, free parking, early entry into the Zoo, four half-price guest tickets per day, select retail and food discounts, discounted admission to reciprocal zoos, and more.
 Some restrictions apply.

 9. Reciprocal Membership Discounts